aral/ar.al-site/content/2018/12/10/surveillance-capitalism-at-the-bbc/index.md

 It’s the BBC exposing you to third-party tracking by two companies – Chartbeat and AT Internet – when you watch a video about surveillance capitalism on their site.
 It’s people becoming unwitting accomplices to perpetuating the reach of surveillance capitalism on the Web by sharing a video on their own sites to raise awareness about the dangers of surveillance capitalism.

-Here’s hoping that when the folks at the BBC see this, they will do some soul searching and revise their policies so that – at the very least – they do not include a third-party tracker in video embeds so that innocent people who just want to share videos are not made complicit in web tracking and profiling.
+Here’s hoping that when the folks at the BBC see this, they will do some soul searching and revise their policies.
+At the very least, please do not include a third-party tracker in video embeds.
+Innocent people who just want to share videos should not find themselves unknowingly complicit in web tracking and profiling.

 As for all of you looking for ethical alternatives to surveillance-based video services for your own content, check out [Peertube](https://joinpeertube.org/en/).